darHH/tp/docs/UserGuide.md

 addsport 2 s/basketball
 ```

-This adds basketball to the list of sports played by the 2nd contact in your current FitFriends list.
+This adds basketball to the list of sports played by the 2nd contact in your current FitFriends list:

 ![Adding a Sport to a contact](images/addsport_command.png)